 Drupal VM installs Apache Solr 5.x by default, but you can use 6.x, 4.x, or other versions instead.
-To do this, see the version-specific test examples in the
+To do this, see the version-specific playbook examples in the

-One important note: If you use Solr 5.x or 6.x (or later), you need to make sure your VM has Java 8+.
-By default, many of the supported OSes only install Java 7.
+One important note: If you use Solr 6.x or later, you need to make sure your VM has Java 8+.
+Some older base OSes only install Java 7.
 To install Java 8, see the

 geerlingguy.java role examples for installing Java 8 on RHEL/CentOS or Ubuntu < 16.04.